iron-software/IronPdf.Examples/how-to/cshtml-to-pdf-razor-headlessly/README.md

 });
 ```

-## Modify Asset Path Syntax
+## Adjust Asset Links

+In your project, navigate to the "Views" folder, then to the "Shared" folder, and open the "_Layout.cshtml" file.
+Modify the links by changing "~/" to "./".

-In the "Views/Shared/_Layout.cshtml" file, replace "~/" with "./".
-This syntax change ensures compatibility with IronPDF's handling of assets.
+This adjustment ensures compatibility with IronPDF.

 ## Execute the Project

-Follow these steps to run your project and generate a PDF file.
+Here's how to run the project and generate a PDF document from it.

 <img src="https://ironpdf.com/static-assets/pdf/how-to/cshtml-to-pdf-razor-headlessly/viewToPdfMVCCoreProjectRun.gif" alt="Execute ASP.NET Core MVC Project" class="img-responsive add-shadow" style="margin-bottom: 30px;"/>

-#### View the Generated PDF
+#### Display the PDF Output

 <iframe loading="lazy" src="https://ironpdf.com/static-assets/pdf/how-to/cshtml-to-pdf-razor-headlessly/razorViewToPdf.pdf" width="100%" height="400px">
 </iframe>

-## Download the Full ASP.NET Core MVC Project
+## Download the ASP.NET Core MVC Project

-Download the fully functional project code, packaged as a ZIP file, ready for use in Visual Studio as an ASP.NET Core MVC application.
+Access the complete code for this guide, available as a zipped file.
+You can use it in Visual Studio as an ASP.NET Core Web App (Model-View-Controller) project.

 [Download the ASP.NET Core MVC Project Code](https://ironpdf.com/static-assets/pdf/how-to/ccshtml-to-pdf-razor-headlessly/ViewToPdfMVCCoreHeadlesslySample.zip)